YukiIsait/ChildProcessesCleaner/README.md

 # Descriptions

-The payload of the Cleaner is injected into the host process, and it will kill the child processes created by the host after the process is stopped.
+The payload of the Cleaner is injected into the host process, and it kills the child processes created by the host after the process is stopped.

 ## Usage